imperva/terraform-provider-incapsula/website/docs/r/abp_websites.markdown

 subcategory: ""
 description: |-
   Provides an Incapsula ABP (Advanced Bot Protection) website resource.
 Allows you to enable and configure ABP for given websites.
+  NOTE: Due to limitations in ABP, the API key/id used to deploy this resource must match the account_id used in the resource (API key/id for a parent account do not work).
+All Incapsula sites associated with the resource must also be defined in that account.
 ---

 # incapsula_abp_websites (Resource)

 Provides an Incapsula ABP (Advanced Bot Protection) website resource.
 Allows you to enable and configure ABP for given websites.

+NOTE: Due to limitations in ABP, the API key/id used to deploy this resource must match the `account_id` used in the resource (API key/id for a parent account do not work).
+All Incapsula sites associated with the resource must also be defined in that account.

 ## Example Usage